Dyspepsia

 Grade of Evidence: Low quality of evidence

-Recommendation: No recommendation (There is insufficient evidence to support claims that acupuncture is able to treat dysphagia)
+Recommendation: No recommendation ( There is insufficient evidence to support claims that relaxation techniques are able to treat dyspepsia )

 Grade of Evidence: Very low quality of evidence